dylanxhernandez/cpp-files/README.md

 # C++ Repository
 Welcome to my c++ repository.
-This is a collection of files written in C++ that explore various concepts and ideas that can be used for reference or fun.
+This is a collection of miscellaneous files written in C++ that explore various concepts and ideas that can be used for reference or fun.

 ## Purpose
 This repository is intented to be used as a cache for various C++ files which contain a variety of ideas and solutions.
 Many of these are one-off ideas or answers to small coding challenges I have done in the past.